PRFina/modsem2021-faktnews/README.md

 ## Docker Info
 All the infrastructure services and dependencies are managed with docker containers.
 Make sure to install _docker_ and _docker-compose_ tools!

-To manage the environment, from the root directory

 To start (and stop) all the services:
 ```
 > docker-compose up -d